 There is no physical contact between the rotors and compressor housing.
 Oil is injected through adequate ports, coating both rotors and the compressor housing interior.
 Although this oil does provide rotor lubrication, its primary purpose is to seal the clearance spaces between the rotors and compressor housing.
 A positive seal between these internal parts enhances compressor efficiency by limiting leakage between the high pressure and low pressure cavities.

-Capacity control is accomplished by means of male and female unloader piston.
+Capacity control is accomplished by means of a slide valve assembly for RTHF and male and female unloader piston for RTWF.